 Considering that many people nowadays live to the age of 90 or even 100, it’s baffling to see how many large-scale crises happened in the last century.

 In just over 100 years, we’ve survived two World Wars, the Spanish Flu, the Great Depression, the Cold War, the nuclear arms race, innumerable natural disasters, 9/11, and the Financial Crisis of 2008.

-And yet, the average person on this planet is richer, more educated, healthier, and safer than ever before.
+Nevertheless, the average person on this planet is wealthier, more educated, healthier, and safer than in any other period in history.

 However, every major crisis changed our planet in some ways.

 The two World Wars heralded the birth of the United Nations, a somewhat functioning system.

 The Spanish Flu was one of the first accelerators for public health policies.
 And 9/11 changed airport security forever.